Welcome to Oak Class

 We are learning about numbers and what numbers can look like.
 We have been learning about numbers 1 -5 and how we can represent these numbers in different ways.
 Some of us have even made our own 'Number Blocks' using cubes and printed numicon.
 We have spent some time learning how to count objects carefully.

 The Year 1 children have also been looking at representing numbers in different ways as well as investigating what happens to numbers when we count forwards and backwards.

 Settling into school - Buddies

 The reception children have all been buddied up with a Year 6 child.
 The Year 6 children come to Oak Class to play, they share stories and help the reception children on the playground at lunchtime.
 They help them find their friends, they show them where and how to line up and are there for them if they can't find someone to play with.
-The Year 6 children help the children walk down to church on First Friday and enjoy the responsibility.
-They all have signed their "Buddy Contract" which outlines their responsibilities:
+They will all be signing their "Buddy Contract" which outlines their responsibilities:

 They promise to:

 - be a good role model to their buddy and show them the right thing to do